cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 // function usage

 Cypress.Cookies.defaults({
+  whitelist: {
-  whitelist: function(name){
+    name: function(name){
       // implement your own logic here
       // if the function returns truthy
       // then the cookie will not be cleared
       // before each test runs
+    }
   }
 })
 ```